Course 133 VoIP and SIP Training:

 Using the Windows interface, we'll determine the current MAC and IP Addresses of a classroom computer, and the private and public IP addresses of the Edge Router and NAT it's connected to.
 This will help visualize what IP addresses are, and covers two of the questions on the Final Exam.

 The Internet does not come with any performance guarantees for end-users: when the next packet will be transmitted, and how often that might happen… but banks, carriers, government and large organizations need to have written guarantees.
 Guaranteed IP packet data communications between locations is called an MPLS VPN or MPLS service.
 We’ll demystify and sort out VPN, Quality of Service, Class of Service (CoS), Service Level Agreement (SLA) and see how MPLS is used.
-We'll complete the discussion with Internet VPNs and SD-WAN: lower-cost communications over the Internet.

 1. Carrier Packet Network Basics